How to constrain warm dark matter with the Lyman $\alpha$ forest: Warm dark matter and Lyman- forest

-\myparagraph{Warm dark matter.} Dark matter (DM) in the Universe manifests itself through many distinct observations -- from rotational curves of stars in galaxies to the statistics of anisotropies of cosmic microwave background (CMB)~\cite{Peebles:2017bzw}.
+Dark matter in the Universe manifests itself through many distinct observations -- from rotational curves of stars in galaxies to the statistics of anisotropies of cosmic microwave background~\cite{Peebles:2017bzw}.
 If dark matter is made of particles -- little is known about their properties.
-One such property, that can be learned from the cosmological data, is the \textit{free-streaming horizon}, {$\lambda_{\dm}$}, -- the distance that particles travel while being relativistic (see {\it e.g.} \cite{Boyarsky09a} for the definition).
-Such particles are known as \textit{warm dark matter} (WDM), as opposed to \textit{cold dark matter} (CDM) particles that only streamed while being already non-relativistic.
-This quantity is of interest, because it is related to the production mechanism of DM particles in the early Universe.
-The scale $\lambda_{\dm}$ is a characteristic scale below which matter power spectrum of WDM models is suppressed as compared to the CDM with the same cosmological parameters, as relativistic particles smooth out primordial inhomogeneities.
+In particular, it is not known whether dark matter is \textit{warm} -- \emph{i.e.} was born relativistic -- as opposed to \textit{cold dark matter} (CDM).
+While warm dark matter (WDM) was cooling with expansion, it erased primordial inhomogeneities at scales below its \emph{free streaming} horizon, $\lambda_\dm$.
+This means that the growth of structures in warm dark matter is suppressed.
+The main distinction between CDM and WDM lies thus in the suppression of the matter power spectrum below a certain scale.

+One of the promising tools to measure dark matter distribution at small scales is the \emph{Lyman-$\alpha$ forest method} -- a set of absorption features in the spectra of background quasars due to the Lyman-$\alpha$ ($n=1\rightarrow 2$) transition in the rest frame of neutral hydrogen clouds at redshifts $2 \le z \le 5$ \citep{meiksin2009}.
+Under the assumption that neutral hydrogen traces matter distribution, it allows to measure a proxy of the matter power spectrum (known as \emph{flux power spectrum}, FPS).
+The method has been actively used to explore the properties of dark matter particles~\citep{Hansen01,Viel05,Viel06,Seljak06,Viel:2007mv,Boyarsky09a,Boyarsky:2008mt,Viel13,Garzilli:2015iwa,irsic2017,Murgia:2018now,Baur16,baur2017,Garzilli18,Palanque-Delabrouille:2019iyz}.

+The effect of warm dark matter gets more pronounced at smaller scales.
+Therefore, Lyman-$\alpha$ forest data based on spectra of high spectral resolution ($\mathcal{R} \equiv \lambda/\Delta \lambda \sim 60'000$) are of special interest as they allow to probe FPS down to scales $k\sim \unit[0.1-0.2]{s/km}$, see \citet{Garzilli18}.
+The observed flux power spectrum $\Delta^2_F $ exhibits a sharp suppression at comoving wave-number above $k_F\sim \unit[0.03]{s/km}$~\citep{Boera:2018vzq}.
+The same cutoff is visible in the older dataset based on HIRES~\citep{Vogt:1995zz} and MIKE~\citep{MIKE} quasar spectra \citep{Viel13}.